 2. If you doubt your ability to say no, you have no business attending

-If there’s even a glimmer of a doubt that you’ll resist the sales pitch, you have no business going to a time share presentation at all.
-Want to buy a time share and have a plan for where that $30,000 will come from, that’s one thing but if you don’t want to buy and fear you’ll fall prey to a fantastic sales pitch, just skip it.
+If there’s even a glimmer of doubt that you’ll resist the sales pitch, you have no business attending a time share presentation.
+Want to buy a time share and have a plan for where that $30,000 will come from?
+That’s one thing, but if you don’t want to buy and fear falling prey to a fantastic sales pitch, skip it.